juanantonio284/latex_notes/latex--a_primer_1_and_2.md

 parts of the page and various other lengths such as the left and right margins.
 The values of these lengths are set by the paper size options and the page format and style commands.

-For example, the page layout with values of these lengths for an odd page and even in this book are separately shown below.
-These lengths can all be changed with the command `\setlength`.
-For example, `\setlength{\textwidth}{15cm}` makes the width of text 15 cm.
+These values can be changed with the command `\setlength`.
+For example, `\setlength{\textwidth}
+{15cm}` makes the width of text 15 cm.
 The package `geometry` gives easier interfaces to customize page format.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Parts of a document

 Documents (especially longer ones) are divided into chapters, sections and so on.
-There may be a title part (sometimes even a separate title page) and an abstract.
+There may be a title part (which may be on a separate title page) and an abstract.
 All these require special typographic considerations and LaTeX has a number of features which automate this task.

 ### Title

 The "title" is printed in a separate page for the document classes `book` and `report` and in the first page of the document for the class `article`.
-(Also recall that this behavior can be modified by the options `titlepage` or `notitlepage`.)
+(Recall that this behavior can be modified by the options `titlepage` or `notitlepage`.)

 To produce a title, we make use of the commands: